UH-LMU/lmu-scripts/README.md

 lmu-scripts
 ===========

-Image analysis scripts for LMU workstations
+All kinds of scripts for LMU.

 Test